-By the end of the 1970s, Brutalist architecture style has began to lose its popularity in the architectural surroundings.
-Afterwards, modern architecture has largely left its place to Postmodern architecture.
+By the end of the 1970s, Brutalist architecture style began to lose its popularity in the architectural surroundings.
+Afterward, modern architecture has largely left its place for Postmodern architecture.

 Other Side of Brutal Architecture

 Every architectural understanding is open to criticism and is criticized.
 Brutalism has also had its share of these criticisms.
-Inanimate facades of the buildings and the unemotional, rough, coldness and frightening appearance of the exposed concrete have faced heavy criticisms.
+The inanimate facades of the buildings and the unemotional, rough, cold and frightening appearance of the exposed concrete have faced heavy criticism.

 Although these criticisms are sometimes justified, it is best to interpret architectural structures and architectural movements according to the period in which they were produced.
 An architectural structure is successful if it reflects the age and time that it was designed.

-Some people have identified Brutalist architecture style with social movements of the eastern bloc, such as socialism and communism, thus criticized it heavily.
+Some people have identified the Brutalist architecture style with social movements of the eastern bloc, such as socialism and communism, and thus criticized it heavily.

 Another subject of critique is that the style won’t have able to show the same effect in different climates and geographies.
 For example, the warm and effective sun in the southern countries is showing bare concrete in detail.
 For this reason, the facades in the northern regions seem dirty, ineffective and depressing.